VIP Brother season 6: Evgeni

 Evgeni Minchev is a famous Bulgarian gay man involved in Bulgarian highlife PR.
 He entered the House on Day 1 and had the power with Yordanka to choose half of the contestants who would live in the misery house.
 The two were also privileged to sleep in a separate room.
 He was the second evicted on Day 29.

 Evgenia

-Evgenia Kalkandzieva "Jeni" is a model and former Miss Bulgaria 1995.
+Evgenia "Jeni" Kalkandzieva is a model and former Miss Bulgaria 1995.
 She also finished in sixth place on the Miss World 1995 pageant, which is so far the best result for any Bulgarian participant.
-She entered the House on Day 1 with her husband Stefan M. and finished fourth in the finale on Day 64.
+She entered the House on Day 1 with her husband Tacho and finished fourth in the finale on Day 64.

-Galina

-Galina Ivanova "Kali" is a pop-folk singer.
-She entered the House on Day 1 and was the tenth evicted on Day 61.

 Iva

 Iva Ekimova is a TV host.
 She entered the House on Day 1 and was the third evicted on Day 36.

 Ivo

 Ivo Arakov is an actor.
 He entered the House on Day 1 and was the seventh evicted on Day 57.